lenesk/sokolova.dk/studieprove-online-course.md

 ### Admission requirements
 This course is for those who have acquired Danish level B2 or passed Prøve i Dansk 3.
 It is not a prerequisite to pass Prøve i Dansk 3, but you should be confident at Danish level B2, especially in writing.

-Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk), if you have questions about the course or would know more about the sign up.
+Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk), if you have questions about the course, would know more about the sign up, or would like to receive a free level-placement task.

 After the course has started, no running enrollment is possible to ensure the homogeneity of the class.
-Should you change your mind after the first class, you have an unconditional money-back guarantee of the total course price.

 ### Four reasons to take a training course running right up to the exam:

 * you get ready for the exam in a smaller group class (8-10 students);
-* prep curriculum is stretched over 11 sessions for efficient assimilation of material;
+* prep curriculum is stretched over 12 sessions for efficient assimilation of material;
 * access to preparing materials;
 * well-structured lessons with a focus on all the aspects of the exam content.